googleinterns/measurement-library/README.md

 are processed by passing arguments to the  `measure()` function.

 ## Event command
-When you run the command `measure('event', eventName, eventArgs)`, all registered [event processors](#event-processors) will read the event and perform actions corresponding to their API.
+When you run the command `measure('event', eventName, eventOptions)`, all registered [event processors](#event-processors) will read the event and perform actions corresponding to their API.